Multitensors as monads on categories of enriched graphs: Constructing a monad from a distributive multitensor

 \subsection{Local right adjointness}

-We now proceed to the task of proving that the construction $\Gamma$ is compatible with l.r.a-ness.
+We now proceed to the task of proving that the construction $\Gamma$ is compatible with local right adjoint-ness.
 For this we first require two lemmas.
-We assume familiarity with the notion of ``generic morphism'' and the alternative formulation of l.r.a-ness in terms of generics as described in \cite{Fam2fun} proposition(2.6). \begin{lemma} Let $R:V{\rightarrow}W$ be a functor, $V$ be cocomplete, $U$ be a small dense full subcategory of $W$, and $L:U{\rightarrow}V$ be a partial left adjoint to $R$, that is to say, one has isomorphisms $W(S,RX) \iso V(LS,X)$ natural in $S \in U$ and $X \in V$.
+We assume familiarity with the notion of ``generic morphism'' and the alternative formulation of local right adjoint-ness in terms of generics as described in \cite{Weber-Fam2fun} proposition(2.6). \begin{lemma} Let $R:V{\rightarrow}W$ be a functor, $V$ be cocomplete, $U$ be a small dense full subcategory of $W$, and $L:U{\rightarrow}V$ be a partial left adjoint to $R$, that is to say, one has isomorphisms $W(S,RX) \iso V(LS,X)$ natural in $S \in U$ and $X \in V$.
 Defining $\overline{L}:W{\rightarrow}V$ as the left kan extension of $L$ along the inclusion $I:U{\rightarrow}W$, one has $\overline{L} \ladj R$. \end{lemma} \begin{proof} Denoting by $p:I/Y{\rightarrow}U$ the canonical forgetful functor for $Y \in W$ and recalling that $\overline{L}Y = \colim(Lp)$, one obtains the desired natural isomorphism as follows

 for all $X \in V$. \end{proof} \begin{lemma} Let $T:V{\rightarrow}W$ be a functor, $V$ be cocomplete and $W$ have a small dense subcategory $U$.
 Then $T$ is a local right adjoint iff every $f:S{\rightarrow}TX$ with $S \in U$ admits a generic factorisation.
 If in addition $V$ has a terminal object denoted $1$, then generic factorisations in the case $X=1$ suffice. \end{lemma} \begin{proof} For the first statement ($\implies$) is true by definition so it suffices to prove the converse.
 The given generic factorisations provide a partial left adjoint $L:I/TX{\rightarrow}V$ to $T_X:V/X{\rightarrow}W/TX$ where $I$ is the inclusion of $U$.
 Now $I/TX$ is a small dense subcategory of $W/TX$, and so by the previous lemma $L$ extends to a genuine left adjoint to $T_X$.
-In the case where $V$ has $1$ one requires only generic factorisations in the case $X=1$ by the results of \cite{Fam2fun} section(2). \end{proof} The analogous result for presheaf categories, with the representables forming the chosen small dense subcategory, was discussed in \cite{Fam2fun} section(2).
+In the case where $V$ has $1$ one requires only generic factorisations in the case $X=1$ by the results of \cite{Weber-Fam2fun} section(2). \end{proof} The analogous result for presheaf categories, with the representables forming the chosen small dense subcategory, was discussed in \cite{Weber-Fam2fun} section(2).
 With these results in hand we may now exhibit the \begin{proof} (\emph{of theorem(\ref{thm:preservation-by-Gamma-E})(\ref{thmcase:Gamma-E-lra})})